microsoft/msbuild-lab335-agentic-rag/lab/exercise-4-enable-agentic-features.md

     This will create a new results folder in **firstfive-agentic** with an evaluation of the first five answers.

+1. Review the evaluation results by running the following command in the terminal:

+    +++*python -m evaltools summary evals/results*+++

+    This will show you the overall evaluation metrics across evaluation runs.

 1. Compare the new results with the baseline:

     +++*python -m evaltools diff evals/results/firstfive evals/results/firstfive-agentic*+++